elof/popular/_data/jeanne/2020-09-21-sidewalk-chalk-mosaic-art.md

 ![](/assets/IMG_4968.jpeg)

-Oh, before I go.
+Oh, one more thing before I go.
 Make sure you don't color on space that isn't yours.
 Our mosaic spilled a bit over on the neighbor's property and they got pissed.
 So we had to hose it down.
 That's why I don't have pictures of the other mosaics we did.
 Whoops. =) Anyway, if you try this art project tag me on Instagram @123createwithme.
 Bye!